 From Grandview Point, you will want to drive to the end of the Desert View Road.
 For now, skip the stops and viewpoints in between as they will be much easier to access driving back.

 You will reach the Desert View Watchtower in 20-25 minutes (13.7 miles from Grandview Point).
-Take a moment to stroll around and enjoy the vista while the light is still good, then fuel up for a long day of exploring the rest of Grand Canyon National Park!
+Take a moment to stroll around and enjoy the vista while the light is still good, then fuel up for a long day of exploring the rest of the park.

 Those of you who prefer to bring your own food can sit down and enjoy breakfast from the Desert View Picnic Area.
 If you have not brought it with you, there is a Market & Deli available here to buy food and coffee.
 There is also a gas station and restrooms if needed.